Introduction to Civil Procedure Code

 The substantive law determines the rights and liabilities of parties and adjective or procedural law prescribes the practice, for the enforcement of those rights and liabilities.
 The efficiency of substantive laws depends upon the quality of procedural laws.
 Thus, procedural laws are an accessory to substantial laws.
 These two are complementary to each other and they are interdependent.

 Procedural laws give life to substantial laws by providing the remedy and by implementing the maxim ubi jus ibi remedium.
-Some examples of the procedural law are the Civil Procedure Code, Code of Criminal Procedure, and Indian Evidence Act.
-Indian Penal Code, Indian Contract Act, the Transfer of Property Act are examples of substantive law.
+Some examples of procedural law are the Civil Procedure Code, Code of Criminal Procedure, and Indian Evidence Act.
+Indian Penal Code, the Indian Contract Act, and the Transfer of Property Act are examples of substantive law.

 History of the Code

 Before 1859, there was no uniform civil procedure applicable for the entire country.
-Sir Charles Wood was responsible, then President of the Board for the affairs of India instructed the Second Law Commission to prepare a simple code for applicability in all Indian courts.
+Sir Charles Wood was responsible, then President of the Board for the affairs of India and instructed the Second Law Commission to prepare a simple code for applicability in all Indian courts.
 Although it was not applicable in Presidency Supreme Courts and Presidency Small Cause Courts.
 This code had several issues and was amended and reacted in 1877.
 Another amendment was made in 1892.
 There existed a conflict of judicial opinion and interpretation of certain procedures of the Code.

 In 1908, with the assent of the Governor-General, The Code of Civil Procedure of 1908 was implemented.
 The Civil Procedure Code has been amended several times to meet the needs and requirements which are dynamic and changing from time to time.
 Between 1909 to 1976, the Code has been amended for more than 30 times.